open-cloud/open-cloud.github.io.old/1_user.md

 The xsh view provides an interactive shell through which users can access XOS objects.
-It is a Javascript-based environment that includes xoslib, a library projection of the XOS data model.
+It is a Javascript-based environment that includes *xoslib*, a library projection of the XOS data model.
 A builtin tutorial illustrates how to use xsh.

 ##Services